 Make plans with the people in your life

 As we get older and our life becomes more and more hectic, we find ourselves missing the days of college.
 If you are anything like me, you no longer have the time to schedule plans with your friends and other loved ones to the point that you can’t make plans at all.
-The upside of this is that it also gives you something to look forward to!

 Don’t feel guilty!